sashokrist/dashboard_project/README.md

 Frontend:

 The user interface is built with Bootstrap, providing a responsive, mobile-friendly design.

+AJAX Integration:

-AJAX Integration: AJAX is implemented for modal-based editing, creating a smoother, dynamic experience without full-page reloads.
+AJAX is implemented for modal-based editing, creating a smoother, dynamic experience without full-page reloads.
+Laravel Backend:

-Laravel Backend: Built with Laravel, the backend manages user authentication, and button data storage, and provides RESTful API endpoints for button management.
+Built with Laravel, the backend manages user authentication, and button data storage.

+Database:

-Database: The button configuration is stored in a relational database, including user ownership details for secure, user-specific access.
+The button configuration is stored in a relational database, including user ownership details for secure, user-specific access.

 Screenshots: